Programs & Services

 • Heyu Ni, MD, PhD

-Katerina Pavenski, MD, FRCPC (Transfusion Medicine) is a Head of the Division of Transfusion Medicine and a medical director of the Blood Conservation and Therapeutic Apheresis Services at St. Michael’s Hospital.
+Katerina Pavenski, MD, FRCPC (Transfusion Medicine) is a head of the Division of Transfusion Medicine and a medical director of the Blood Conservation and Therapeutic Apheresis Services at St. Michael's Hospital.
 Her undergraduate training was in Genetics at the University of Manitoba (1997).
-She obtained Doctor of Medicine degree from the University of Toronto (2001) and subsequently completed residency training in Internal Medicine (2004) and Adult Clinical Hematology (2006) in Toronto.
-She then pursued a two year residency training in Transfusion Medicine at the McMaster University, Hamilton (2006-2008).
-She joined St. Michael’s on April 1, 2009.
+She obtained her Doctor of Medicine degree from the University of Toronto (2001) and subsequently completed residency training in Internal Medicine (2004) and Adult Clinical Hematology (2006) in Toronto.
+She then pursued a two-year residency training in Transfusion Medicine at the McMaster University, Hamilton (2006-08).
+She joined St. Michael's on April 1, 2009.
 She is an assistant professor in the Department of Pathobiology and Laboratory Medicine.
-Her research interests include management of acquired coagulopathies, therapeutic apheresis and blood management.
-She is the Chair of St. Michael’s Hospital Transfusion Committee, member of Ontario Blood Advisory Committee (OBAC), member of National Advisory Committee on Blood and Blood Products (NAC), and is on the board of directors of Canadian Society for Transfusion Medicine.
+Her research interests include clinical transfusion medicine, transfusion management of massive hemorrhage, patient blood management, TTP and other thrombotic microangiopathies, as well as therapeutic apheresis.
+She is the chair of St. Michael's Hospital Transfusion Committee, an immediate past chair and member of the Ontario Blood Advisory Committee, a member of the National Advisory Committee on Blood and Blood Products.
+She was the chair of the local organizing committee of the 35th International Congress of the International Society of Blood Transfusion (June 2018, Toronto) and served on the board of directors of the Canadian Society for Transfusion Medicine.